Tips to stop bedwetting spoiling the fun at Christmas

 It’s important they always feel encouraged to keep trying and not disheartened or upset.

 Add some grown-up touches to your child’s bedroom and help boost your child’s confidence

 This stage in your child’s development can be a stressful time for all involved, so make sure you have some fun with your child along the way.

 Adding some grown-up touches to your child’s bedroom may help them to feel more grown-up at night and more likely to want to try to stay dry at night.

-I also find that getting my children involved with craft projects helps to give them confidence in what they can do.
+Arts and crafts projects for their bedrooms can be a good way of getting children involved and to start giving them confidence in what they can do.
 Hopefully this confidence will spill over (no pun intended) into their bedtime routine and instil in them the belief that they can stay dry throughout the night.